EASTER: Embedding Aggregation-based Heterogeneous Models Training in Vertical Federated Learning

-An overview of the proposed $\mathtt{VFedMH}$ is shown in Figure \ref{fig: VFedMH}. $\mathtt{VFedMH}$ consists of three main modules. (i) \textbf{Local heterogeneous model training} module refers to all participants' collaborative training of multiple local heterogeneous models. (ii) \textbf{Embedding aggregation} module combines all participants' local embeddings to generate the global embedding. (iii) \textbf{Heterogeneous model loss} module represents that the active party utilizes local labels to support the passive party in calculating the heterogeneous model's loss value.
+In addition, the EASTER consists of three main modules. \begin{itemize} \item \textbf{Local Training}.
+All participants' collaborative training of multiple local heterogeneous models occurs in this module.
+In detail, each participating party utilizes local features and models to generate local embedding values.
+Furthermore, each participant employs the global embeddings alongside their local models to derive local predictive outcomes Finally, each participant updates their local model in reverse according to the loss values and the optimization function. \item \textbf{Embedding Aggregation}.
+This module combines all participants' local embeddings to generate the global embedding. \item \textbf{Model Loss Calculation}.
+In this module, the active party aims to utilize local labels to support the passive party in calculating the heterogeneous model's loss value. \end{itemize}